frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/purchase-receipt.md

 #### Subcontracting

 * **Raw Materials Consumed**: In case you're subcontracting, select 'Yes' to consume the Raw Materials from the vendor.
-To know more about subcontracting, [click here](/docs/user/manual/en/manufacturing/subcontracting).
+Read [Subcontracting](/docs/user/manual/en/manufacturing/subcontracting) to know more.

 ### 3.3 Items table

 * **Barcode**: You can track Items using [barcodes](/docs/user/manual/en/stock/articles/track-items-using-barcode).

 * **Scan Barcode**: You can add Items in the Items table by scanning their barcodes if you have a barcode scanner.
-Know how to track them [here](/docs/user/manual/en/stock/articles/track-items-using-barcode)
+Read documentation for [tracking items using barcode](/docs/user/manual/en/stock/articles/track-items-using-barcode) to know more.

 * The Item Code, name, description, Image, and Manufacturer will be fetched from the Item master.